pondorasti/MakeMusic/README.md

 ## Awards

 - Finalist - pitched to judges including the editor of TechCrunch, the founder of Twitch, and the founder of Square.
-- Sponsor Winner - Universal Music Group
+- Sponsor Winner - Universal Music Group - best use of their API

 ## Screenshots